- 10 Year and 2 Month Update John C’s Bilateral Hip Resurfacing with Dr. Gross 2008

 About a year ago my Hip totally gave out on Me.
 Eighteen years prior I was in an accident; the trauma was a dislocation.
 Now the pain had become unbearable.
 I could not windsurf, surf, step into a car or even walk through the Terminal at an Airport.
 Something had to be done!

-I have the ways and means to go anywhere in the world … Read the rest
+I have the ways and means to go anywhere in the world for treatment.
+After months of research, recommendations and consultations; everything directed to Dr. Sands and the Birmingham Hip Resurfacing.

 POST-OP PATIENT TESTIMONIAL: MARC V.